 Dr Quincy R. Cloet is a specialist of international organisation and has obtained his DPhil from the Department of International Politics at the University of Aberystwyth.
-Currently, he is Managing Editor for Visegrad Insight at the Res Publica Foundation in Warsaw.
-He is also a Researcher cooperating with the Helsinki Foundation for Human Rights on human rights violations in Eastern Ukraine.

 In 2019, he became the recipient of the College of Europe – Arenberg European Prize for “an original work of critical analysis that offers a fresh approach to key challenges faced by Europe and Europeans in the present and future.”
 Read a brief version of the article here and the prize announcement here.

 During the Spring of 2017, he resided at the Graduate Institute in Geneva as a Junior Visiting Fellow, to conduct archival research at the UN Library.
 For the academic year 2018-2019, he was based again in Warsaw as a Visiting Fellow at Collegium Civitas.
-He is a close observer of Polish politics and society and writes about these subjects in English and Dutch.
+He is a close observer of Central European politics and society and writes about these subjects in English and Dutch.

-(last updated in March 2020)
+(last updated in July 2022)